 - You must contact the Quality Improvement Organization no later than noon of the day after you got the written notice telling you when we will stop covering your care. - If you miss the deadline for contacting the Quality Improvement Organization about your appeal, you can make your appeal directly to us instead.
-For details about this other way to make your appeal, see Section 8.4 on page 204.

-If the Quality Improvement Organization will not hear your request to continue coverage of your health care services or you believe that your situation is urgent or involves an immediate and serious threat to your health or if you are in severe pain, you may file a complaint with and ask the California Department of Managed Health Care (DMHC) for an Independent Medical Review.
-Please go to Section 5.4 on page 176 to learn how to file a complaint with and ask the DMHC for an Independent Medical Review.
+For details about this other way to make your appeal, see Section H4 on page 203. - If the Quality Improvement Organization will not hear your request to continue coverage of your health care services or you believe that your situation is urgent or involves an immediate and serious threat to your health or if you are in severe pain, you may file a complaint with and ask the California Department of Managed Health Care (DMHC) for an Independent Medical Review.
+Please go to Section E4 on page 175 to learn how to file a complaint with and ask the DMHC for an Independent Medical Review.

 The legal term for the written notice is "Notice of Medicare Non-Coverage."
-To get a sample copy, call Member Services at 1-855-817-5785 (TTY: 711) Monday through Friday from 8 a.m. to 8 p.m. or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+To get a sample copy, call Member Services at 1-855-817-5785 (TTY: 711), Monday through Friday from 8 a.m. to 8 p.m. or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.
-This call is free.
-Or see a copy online at https://www.cms.gov/Medicare/Medicare-General-Information/BNI/MAEDNotices.html.
+Or see a copy online at www.cms.gov/Medicare/Medicare-General-Information/BNI/MAEDNotices.